So you’re having twin babies. Congratulations! Except now you’re feeling overwhelmed. Here’s what you do to prepare for your double arrival.

 Weird responses from people

-Fair warning: once you announce your twin pregnancy, you will receive a wide array of responses, some of which you’ll be glad for, and others you’ll be mortified to hear.
-Some moms can’t stand the joyous responses when they themselves are still grappling with the idea of twins, while others are turned off when people “pity” them and immediately list all the hardships they’ll now face (“Double the trouble!”).
+Once you announce your twin pregnancy, you will receive a wide array of responses.
+Some you’ll be glad for, and others you’ll be mortified to hear.
+Some moms shudder at even the happy responses when they’re still grappling with the idea of twins.
+Still others are turned off when people “pity” them and list the hardships they’ll now face.

-Bottom line is that almost everyone will be genuinely happy for you, however way they express their response.
+Everyone will be happy for you, no matter how they express their response.
 Yes, even the male co-worker who says, “Wow, you’re huge!”

 Talk or write about your concerns

-I’m not one to leave life in the hands of the universe, yet I do believe that things will work themselves out somehow.
+I’m not one to leave life in the hands of the universe, but I do believe that things will work themselves out somehow.
 Write your thoughts down in a journal, or discuss them with your partner or close family and friends.
-Adjusting to the idea of twins takes time and can fluctuating from celebrating with your husband one day to crying on the phone with your friend the next (both times true in my case).

 As with most things in parenting, we learn as we go along.
-You’ll find your groove during this pregnancy and beyond, sticking to the methods that work for you and not bothering with those that don’t.
-Hopefully you have found some answers to the many questions I’m guessing are swimming through your mind.
-And above all, remember that you can do this.
+You’ll find your groove during this pregnancy and beyond.
+Stick to the methods that work for you and not bothering with those that don’t.
+You can do this.
 You absolutely can.

 What are some of your concerns with having twins?